joshfrench/om-wiki-fork/Intermediate-Tutorial.md

 (fw/start {})
 ```

-We're going to use simple callbacks in this tutorial instead of
+We're going to use simple callbacks to begin this tutorial instead of
-relying on core.async.
+diving in with core.async immediately.

 First we write a simple utility for making async requests to the
 server with EDN.
 We rely on Google Closure to deal with cross browser